-- 3. Watchmen dispatched through the dispatch hall will be considered available for all Watchmen work, (reefer work requires certified training) on a daily basis, unless they notify the Joint Dispatch Hall prior to being dispatched that they will not be available for work on that day.
+- c.
+Watchmen dispatched through the dispatch hall will be considered available for all Watchmen work, (reefer and screener work requires certified training) on a daily basis, unless they notify the Joint Dispatch Hall prior to being dispatched that they will not be available for work on that day.
 Watchmen are allowed two days off a week (8:00 a.m.
 Saturday through 8:00 a.m.
 Saturday).
-Watchmen notifying the Joint Dispatcher that they are not available for dispatch on a given day will accumulate 8 hours per day until they have taken their permitted two days to insure equalization hours for dispatch purposes.
-While on non-dispatch the watchmen will not be allowed to put themselves on the extra board. - 4.
-Employers must place all orders for Watchmen with the Joint Dispatch Hall by 11:00 a.m. for swing shift orders and 3:00 p.m. for all day and night shift orders.
+Watchmen notifying the Joint Dispatcher that they are not available for dispatch on a given day will accumulate 8 hours until they have taken their permitted two days to insure equalization hours for dispatch purposes.
+While on non-dispatch the watchmen will not be allowed to put themselves on the extra board. - d.
+Watchmen listed on the dispatch sheets will be contacted by the Joint Dispatcher for job assignments.
+Watchmen may, at their option, use a "pager" to be contacted or an answering machine.
+Watchmen will be allowed two contact numbers.
+Watchmen will be allowed 20 minutes to respond to either a "page" or dispatching telephone call from the Joint Dispatch Hall for a job.
+Failure to respond or telephone the Joint Dispatch Hall within 20 minutes of a "page" or telephone call message will be recorded as a "flop."
+The job will then be immediately redispatched to the next Watchman low-man out sequence.